 Moreover, the Greek name of the city Beit She’an in modern Israel was Scythopolis, while one of the five original cities of the Philistines was Ashkelon – a word that sounds like a Semitic designation of the Scythians.
 See Ashkenaz.

 The point of this article was to show that there are some grounds to propose a different origin of the “sea peoples” from what is usually in the debate.

-The world-stage appearance of these sea raiders matches closely the waves of migrations that reached Europe and Balkans from the east.
-The Scythian nomads could have learned the techniques of the seafaring from Pelasgians, with whom they definitely had contact.
+The world-stage appearance of these sea raiders matches closely the waves of migrations that reached Europe and the Balkans from the east.
+The Scythian nomads could have learned the techniques of seafaring from Pelasgians, with whom they had contact.
 Alternatively, they could have already mastered these techniques on the shores of the Black Sea.